abhimanyu1990/NestJs-Demo/README.md

-# NestJs-Demo
+# NestJs-Kickstart

-This is demo work to show case implementation of various functionality/feature in NestJs
+This is boilerplate project for NestJs/Postgres project